siimurik/BTE/README.md

 C/C++ code and compiling them as Python extension modules.

 For this, Cython assumes the existence of *Python.h* header file.
-To enusure it is downloaded using the command for `apt`:
+To enusure it is downloaded using the command.

+For `apt`:
 ```
 sudo apt-get install python-dev   # for python2.x installs
 sudo apt-get install python3-dev  # for python3.x installs